Foteini-Bour/foteini-bourzikou-assignment/README.md

 # Assignment

-This is a first attempt for the Web Development Assignment
+This is a first attempt for the Web Development Assignment!